1.1 Scope

 Active chilled beams are terminal units attached to heating, ventilation and air conditioning (HVAC) systems that are specifically designed to provide chilled air (and warm air for heating and cooling products) into a treated environment.

-Cooling only active chilled beams are convectors with an integrated (primary) air supply and cooling coil(s) through which chilled water passes to provide the cooling effect.
+Cooling only active chilled beams are forced air convectors with an integrated (primary) air supply and cooling coil(s) through which chilled water passes to provide the cooling effect.
 Heating and cooling active chilled beams also have an integrated heating coil to provide space heating.
-Primary ventilation air produces an inductive effect to increase the convection of room air.
-The induced air flow passes through the cooling or heating coil, and then mixes with the primary air before being discharged into the space through integral air distributors.
+Primary ventilation air produces an inductive effect to draw room air through the heating and/or cooling coil.
+This conditioned room air then mixes with the primary air before being discharged into the space through integral air distributors.

 Active chilled beams do not incorporate fans for air distribution.
-They are designed to use dry (sensible) cooling to prevent condensation thus negating the need for condensate collection and disposal.
-Dehumidification of the primary supply air is important to prevent the risk of condensation as well as any internal latent gains.
+They are designed to undertake dry (sensible) cooling, i.e. prevent any condensation, thus negating the need for condensate collection and disposal.
+Dehumidification of the primary supply air and control of the cooling water temperature are important to prevent the risk of condensation as well as remove internal latent gains.

 Active chilled beams can be linear or modular in format: